-The building that used to be first the popular Pearl Cinema, then the Fantasia Entertainment club, is quite large and displays now up to 100 different large painting depicting all kinds of scenes visitors have to interact with.
+The building used to be the popular but weird Pearl Cinema, then the Fantasia Entertainment club.
+Phuket Trickeye Museum is now a large venue displaying up to 100 different large paintings depicting all kinds of fun scenes visitors have to interact with.

-Overall the quality and execution of Phuket Trickeye Museum paintings might not be as realistic as the one in Bangkok, but on the good side they didn’t do the mistake of varnishing the painting as much, preventing the glossy reflection that spoils the effect in other museums.
-However, visitors are required to remove their shoes not to damage the floor paintings, so be aware that some stairs are quite slippery.
+Overall the quality and execution of Phuket Trickeye Museum paintings are not as realistic as the one in Bangkok.
+On the good side they didn’t do the mistake of varnishing the scenes so much, preventing the glossy reflection that usually spoils the effect.
+Visitors are required to remove their shoes not to damage the floor paintings.
+Be aware that some stairs are therefore quite slippery.